RafiAlhamd/Coffee-Code/README.md

 ![4](images/4.PNG)

-Give a neame for your application.
+Give a name for your application.
 Your app name will be the host name as well, so it must be unique!

 ![5](images/5.PNG)